Cetus (mythology): Greek mythology

-Cetus is often depicted fighting Perseus or as the mount of a Nereid.
+Cetus are often depicted fighting Perseus or as the mount of a Nereid.

-Queen Cassiopeia boasted that she and her daughter Andromeda were more beautiful than the Nērēides (in most later works called by the Roman form, the Nereids), which invoked the wrath of Poseidon who sent the sea monster kētŏs (in a far greater number of European works renamed as the Latinised Cetus) to attack Æthiopia.
-Upon consulting a wise oracle, King Cepheus and Queen Cassiopeia were told to sacrifice Andromeda to Cetus.
-They had Andromeda chained to a rock near the ocean so that Cetus could devour her.
-After finding Andromeda chained to the rock and learning of her plight, Perseus managed to slay Cetus when the creature emerged from the ocean to devour her.
-According to one version, Perseus drove his sword into Cetus's back, while according to another version, he used Medusa's head to turn the monster into stone.
+Queen Cassiopeia boasted that she and her daughter Andromeda were more beautiful than the Nereids, invoking the wrath of Poseidon who sent the sea monster Cetus to attack Æthiopia.
+Upon consulting a wise oracle, King Cepheus and Queen Cassiopeia were told to sacrifice Andromeda to the Cetus.
+They had Andromeda chained to a rock near the ocean so that the cetus could devour her.
+After finding Andromeda chained to the rock and learning of her plight, Perseus managed to slay the Cetus when the creature emerged from the ocean to devour her.
+According to one version, Perseus slew Cetus with the harpe lent to him by Hermes.
+According to another version, he used Medusa's head to turn the sea monster to stone.

-In a different story, Heracles slew Cetus to save Hesione.
+In a different story, Heracles slew a Cetus to save Hesione.

-Cetus had also been portrayed to support Ino and Melicertes when they threw themselves into the sea instead of a dolphin to carry Palaemon.
+A Cetus had also been portrayed to support Ino and Melicertes when they threw themselves into the sea instead of a dolphin to carry Palaemon.

+In both cases, the ruler annoyed Poseidon.

 Etruscan mythology

-In Etruscan mythology, Cetus was regarded as a psychopomp, being depicted frequently on sarcophagi and urns, along with dolphins and hippocamps.
+In Etruscan mythology, the Cetea were regarded as psychopomps, being depicted frequently on sarcophagi and urns, along with dolphins and hippocamps.

-Furthermore, the Etruscan deity Nethuns is sometimes shown wearing a headdress depicting the cetus.
+Furthermore, the Etruscan deity Nethuns is sometimes shown wearing a headdress depicting a Cetus.